Overview

 - Principal's Qualifications (Part 1 and 2 or equivalent) and

-- Two years of successful experience as a principal or vice-principal, certified by your Supervisory officer.
+- Two years of successful experience as a principal or vice-principal, certified by your Supervisory officer (SO).

 Upcoming Sessions